MattSzymonski/GGJ-Jammer-Registrator/README.md

 ## Global Game Jam Jammer Registrator
 Automatic registration tool for jamming sites organizers

-If registration for your site is closed and you have to manually add all jammers who signed up you can use this tool to save some time
+If your site's registration is closed and you have to manually add all jammers who signed up you can use this tool to save some time

 ## How to use it
 1. Download GGJJammerRegistrator.exe from this repository